Agnes Tirop: Murdered Olympic runner buried in Kenya | DW | 23.10.2021

 Hundreds of mourners gathered, among them some of the country's top athletes.

-"For us Kenyans, we have lost a hero," women's 5,000m world champion Hellen Obiri said.
-"I told her that in 2022, she was to go and defend my titles and represent our country," said a tearful Obiri who was also the slain athlete's mentor.
+"For us Kenyans, we have lost a hero," said women's 5,000-meter world champion Hellen Obiri, who had been Tirop's mentor.
+"I told her that, in 2022, she was to go and defend my titles and represent our country," Obiri added.

 Kenyan athletes mourn during the funeral service of long-distance runner Agnes Tirop in Nandi county, Kenya

-Kenyan police took the athletes husband into custody last week on suspicion of murder.
+Kenyan police took Tirop's husband into custody last week on suspicion of murder.

-According to local media, on Monday, a Kenyan court gave police permission to hold Ibrahim Rotich for a period of 20 days to allow for further investigation.
+According to media, on Monday a Kenyan court gave police permission to hold Ibrahim Rotich for a period of 20 days to allow for further investigation.
 The suspect's mental health would also be evaluated during this period.

 Tirop and Rotich had shared a home in the Rift Valley Town of Iten.

-The double world championship bronze-medalist was among Kenya's brightest rising stars, having achieved fourth place in the Tokyo Olympics in the 5,000 meters.
+The two-time world championship bronze medalist was among Kenya's brightest rising stars, having achieved fourth place in the Tokyo Olympics in the 5,000 meters.

-In her latest achievement, just last month Tirop smashed the women's world record for the 10km run at an event held in Germany in a time of 30:01
+In her latest achievement, in September Tirop smashed the women's world record for the 10 kilometers at an event held in Germany in a time of 30:01.

 kb/rt(AFP, Reuters)